Cabin of Peter the Great

 The cabin of Peter the Great (Russian: Domik Petra I or Domik Petra Pervogo or Domik Petra Velikogo) is a small wooden house which was the first St Petersburg "palace" of Tsar Peter the Great.

 The log cabin was constructed in three days in May 1703, by soldiers of the Semyonovskiy Regiment.
 At that time, the new St. Petersburg was described as "a heap of villages linked together, like some plantation in the West Indies".
-The date of its construction is now considered to mark the foundation of the city.

 The design is a combination of an izba, a traditional Russian countryside house typical of the 17th century, and the Tsar's beloved Dutch Baroque, later to evolve into the Petrine Baroque.
 Peter built similar domiki elsewhere in Russia - for example, in Voronezh, and Vologda.
 The wooden cabin in St. Petersburg covers only 60 m2 and contains three rooms - living room, bedroom, and study.
 It has large ornate windows and a high hipped roof of wooden tiles.
 Inside, the wooden walls were painted with red oil to resemble brick, and the rooms came to be known as the "red chambers" (krasnyie khoromtsy).
 There are no fires or chimneys, as it was intended to be used only in the warmer summer months.
 It was occupied by the Tsar between 1703 and 1708, while Peter supervised the construction of the new imperial city and the Peter and Paul Fortress.